 8. File (or any other tool for processing sharp corners).

-In both metal sponges intended for fixing the donkey, you need to drill under the connecting bolt.
-Fix the donkey.
-A thin smooth needle, previously bent at an angle of 90 º, must be inserted and fixed in the hole in one of the jaws.
-In the future, with the help of this lock in the form of a knitting needle, a certain angle of inclination of the touchstone will be set.
-Such a device for sharpening knives is characterized by an extensive coverage of the sharpening angle, which, no doubt, will be of interest to most craftsmen.
+In both metal jaws, intended for fixing the keystone, you need to drill for a connecting bolt.
+Fix the touchstone.
+A thin smooth knitting needle, previously bent at an angle of 90º, must be inserted and secured in the hole of one of the jaws.
+In the future, using this knitting needle-shaped clamp, a certain angle of inclination of the touchstone will be set.
+Such a device for sharpening knives is characterized by a wide range of sharpening angles, which will undoubtedly be of interest to most craftsmen.

-Machines for sharpening knives with fixed blades will attract the attention of those people who want to sharpen a knife not only qualitatively, but also quickly.
-The design, which rigidly fixes the knife blade relative to the grinding stone moving at a set angle, allows you to accurately set the angle of inclination.
+Knife sharpening machines with locking blades will attract the attention of those people who want to sharpen a knife not only efficiently, but also quickly.
+The design, which rigidly fixes the knife blade relative to the sharpening stone moving at a set angle, allows you to accurately set the angle of inclination.

-To create such homemade machine with your own hands you will need:
+To create something like this homemade machine with your own hands you will need:

-1. The base is a rectangular wooden plate with dimensions of 440 * 92 mm and a thickness of 18 mm.
+1. The base is a rectangular wooden plate with dimensions 440*92 mm and a thickness of 18 mm.

-3. Wooden block 245 * 92 mm and 18 mm thick (plate to which the knife will be attached).
+3. A wooden block 245*92 mm and 18 mm thick (the plate to which the knife will be attached).

 7. Nuts and bolts with M8 thread.